 Map Quadrant Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Status Overview Indicative Cost Timings M1 71 Moneymore RC 9.1 LEAP The LEAP at Moneymore RC will continue to exist as a LEAP and will be monitored and maintained to ensure it provides high quality play provision (Figure 1, 'Public Parks and Play Strategic Plan - Map Report Magherafelt').
 Maintenance Budget 5 Years+ M1 82 Northland Moneymore 6.1 LEAP The LEAP at Northland Moneymore will continue to exist as a LEAP and will be monitored and maintained to ensure it provides high quality play provision (Figure 1, 'Public Parks and Play Strategic Plan - Map Report Magherafelt'). £20,000 Year 1 M2 9 Ballyronan 6.5 LEAP With several sites having been considered within the play matrix, it is suggested that the facility at Ballyronan is further developed into one of two 'Activity Hubs'.
 These sites aim to offer a visitor destination style facility with enhanced all ability play, changing provision and facilities.
 The Activity Hub sites offer not only enhanced play but also a range of other outdoor reaction facilities such as walking and cycling trails, water recreation and even camping/caravanning.
-This recommendation for Ballyronan is in line with the 'Projects Under Consideration' within the Council Capital Programme 2016 - 2020 (Figure 3, 'Public Parks and Play Strategic Plan - Map Report Magherafelt'). £250,000 (subject to funding) 5 Years+ M2 61 Lindsayville, Ballyronan 10 LEAP With the development of an Activity Hub at Ballyronan, Lindsayville Ballyronan should be reviewed based on its recommended life span (Figures 2 & 3, 'Public Parks and Play Strategic Plan - Map Report Magherafelt').
+This recommendation for Ballyronan is in line with the 'Projects Under Consideration' within the Council Capital Programme 2016 - 2020 (Figure 3, 'Public Parks and Play Strategic Plan - Map Report Magherafelt'). £250,000 (subject to funding) 5 Years+ M2 61 Lindsayville, Ballyronan 10 LEAP Lindsayville Ballyronan will be retained in support of the proposed development at Ballyronan Marina.
+(Figures 2 & 3, 'Public Parks and Play Strategic Plan - Map Report Magherafelt').
 Maintenance Budget 5 Years+ M3 67 Meadowbank (Leisure Centre) 7.9 NEAP It is anticipated that the NEAP at Meadowbank Magherafelt is further enhanced to one of 5 District Play Hubs.
 District Play Hubs have been considered based on geographic distribution, capacity of site, current status/classification, existing facilities, footfall and access (Figures 4 & 5, 'Public Parks and Play Strategic Plan - Map Report Magherafelt'). £100,000 (subject to funding) 5 Years+ M4 65 Lough Fea 9.6 LEAP Lough Fea will continue to exist as a LEAP and will be monitored and maintained to ensure it provided high quality play provision (Figure 6, 'Public Parks and Play Strategic Plan - Map Report Magherafelt').
 Maintenance Budget 5 Years+